How to Deal With Apathy in a Relationship: 5 Steps to Follow

 4. Consider your beloved’s point of view

-Maybe what you’re considering to be apathy or the reasons you’re attributing to feeling apathetic in your romantic relationship may vary significantly from your beloved’s point of view.
+Maybe what you consider apathy or the reasons you’re attributing to feeling apathetic in your romantic relationship may vary significantly from your beloved’s point of view.

 So, make sure to listen to each other’s perspectives and then come up with an explanation and plan of action that is an amalgamation of both your perspectives.
 This is essential to effectively implement how to overcome apathy.